Kurdish literature: Classical

-The earliest "proper 'text'" written in Kurdish is a Kurmanji translation of a Christian prayer in Armenian letters, copied between 1430 and 1446 and preserved in an Armenian manuscript.
+The earliest surviving text written in Kurdish is a Kurmanji translation of a Christian prayer in Armenian letters, copied between 1430 and 1446 and preserved in an Armenian manuscript.
 Besides this, the earliest written works in Kurdish are from the 16th and 17th centuries.
 Information about the earliest Kurdish poets is incomplete.
-The dates for authors given by Mahmud Bayazidi, once the sole source for the subject, are not considered reliable.
+The dates for authors given by Mahmud Bayazidi, who was long an important early source for Kurdish literary history, are not considered reliable.
 Little information survives about Ali Hariri, whom Bayazidi dated to the 15th century but who, according to Thomas Blois, should be placed later.
 Melayê Cizîrî (1570–1640) is said to have been the founder of a school of Kurmanji poets who wrote in the sub-dialect of Jazira/Bohtan.
 Cizîrî left behind a large number of poems, including qasidas (odes) and ghazals (lyrics), some of which are still popular.
 Feqiyê Teyran (1590–1660) was supposedly Cizîrî's student.
 He also wrote qasidas and ghazals, and he was the first known Kurdish poet to write narrative poems using the mathnawi (couplet) form.
 His Hikayeta Şêxê Sen'an (The story of Sheikh Sen'an) is a well-known epic poem.

 Ehmedê Xanî (1650–1707) is probably the most renowned of the old Kurdish poets.
-His long romantic epic Mem û Zîn (Mem and Zin) tells the story of two lovers from rival noble houses whose families prevent them from marrying.
+His long romantic epic, Mem û Zîn (Mem and Zin), tells the story of two lovers from rival noble houses whose families prevent them from marrying.
 It is sometimes viewed as the Kurdish national epic.
 It may have drawn from the Kurdish popular epic Memî Alan and perhaps also from Nizami Ganjavi's Layla and Majnun.
 Khani followed classical literary conventions when composing the work.
 He also wrote a versified Arabic-Kurdish vocabulary for students titled Nûbihara Biçûkan (New spring for children) and a religious poem called Eqîda Îmanê (Faith in the religion).
 His student was Ismaîlê Bayazidî (1654–1709), author of many Kurdish poems and a Kurmanci-Arabic-Persian glossary titled Gulzar (Rose garden).

-Mela Huseynê Bateyî, who was born sometime in the 17th and died in the mid-18th century, wrote a mawlud (i.e., a poem about the Prophet Muhammad's birth) and a poem about morality and manners, which was apparently so popular that the Yazidis adopted it as part of their oral religious literature.
+Mela Huseynê Bateyî, who was born sometime in the 17th and died in the mid-18th century, wrote a mawlud (i.e., a poem about the Prophet Muhammad's birth) and a poem about morality and manners, which was apparently so popular that It was reportedly incorporated into Yazidi oral tradition.
 In the 18th century, Şerif Xan (1682–1748), a member of the ruling family of Hakkari, wrote many poems in Kurmanji and Persian, and Mûrad Xan from Bayazid (1736–1778) authored many lyrical poems.